fffonion/lua-resty-openssl/README.md

 ## resty.openssl.bn

 Module to expose BIGNUM structure.
+Note bignum is a big integer, no float operations (like square root) are supported.

 [Back to TOC](#table-of-contents)